CS2103AUG2016-F11-C3/addressbook-level4/docs/UserGuide.md

 ```

 ### Searching for a Task/Event
-#### Searching by Keyword
+You can search for specific events using keywords or event indices.
-You can search for specific events using keywords.

 The keywords are case-insensitive and can be simply part of the event name.

 ```bash
 # format
 find KEYWORD
 find EVENT_ID
 ```

 Fields: [`KEYWORD`](#descriptors), [`EVENT_ID`](#event-id)

 ```bash
 # examples
 find "cake"